Skip to contents

 • mean_score: mean score across successful evaluations

-• std_error: standard error of the mean
+• std_error: standard error of per-example scores (SD / sqrt(n))

 • n_evaluated: number of successful evaluations